eslam-sys/Binary-search/README.md

 - It indicates whether the element being searched is before or after the current position in the list.
 - This information is used to narrow the search.
 - For large lists of data, it works significantly better than linear search.
+- ## Disadvantages:
+- This algorithm does not work if the input_array is not in sorted order.
+- It employs recursive approach which requires more stack space.
+- Programming binary search algorithm is error prone and difficult.
+- The interaction of binary search with memory hierarchy i.e. caching is poor.
 # Complexity of Binary search algorithm
 - Time complexity - O(log nlogn)
 - Space complexity - O(1)